jabo-pro/webtech-Project/README.md

 ![image](https://github.com/jabo-pro/webtech-Project/assets/104870676/74a6ce2a-466d-4eac-ada8-d37bc4067288)

-View Records: After recording farmers you can see them by clicking on view farmers form the menu.
+View Records: After recording farmers you can see them by clicking on view farmers form the menu and search them by name or id.
  ![image](https://github.com/jabo-pro/webtech-Project/assets/104870676/7537de6c-7ff6-43c3-ac5b-cf0a4f2c055c)

 Tea Leaf Recording: Employees can record the KGs of tea leaves brought in by farmers.
 Select the farmer account and enter the quantity of tea leaves delivered.